-During his twelve-year career with Manchester United, Roy’s career saw great highs, as well as more turbulent incidences, which ensured that he made his name as an influential player and captain.
-After spending four years as a player, Roy became captain in 1997, a role he would hold for four years, during which he led the team to many victories and titles and played a huge part in the early careers of now-household names David Beckham and Paul Scholes.
+During his twelve-year stretch with Manchester United, Roy’s career saw great highs, as well as more turbulent incidences, which ensured that he made his name as an influential player and captain.
+After spending four years as a player, Roy became the captain in 1997, a role he would hold for four years.
+During his time as captain, he led the team to many victories, titles and played a huge part in the early careers of now-household names David Beckham and Paul Scholes.
 Overall, he won seven Premier League titles, four FA Cups and one Champions Leagues he forged a reputation as one of the league’s toughest midfielders.

 After leaving Manchester United in 2005, Roy began playing for Celtic, before announcing his retirement from professional football six months later.
-Since retirement, Roy has continued his heavy involvement in the sport, managing Sunderland for three years, Ipswich Town for two and undertaking the role of assistant manager for Republic of Ireland in 2013, which he still holds.
+Since retirement, Roy has continued his heavy involvement in the sport, managing Sunderland for three years and Ipswich Town for two.
+Roy also had the role of assistant manager for Aston Villa, Republic of Ireland and most recently, Nottingham Forest.

-With a rich and colourful football career and many anecdotes and stories to tell, Roy Keane is a sought-after after dinner speaker, who thrills football fans with his frank commentary and blunt opinions on the sport, players and results.
+With a rich and colourful football career and many anecdotes and stories to tell, Roy Keane is a sought-after after dinner speaker.
+He thrills football fans with his honest and open opinions on the sport, players and industry as a whole.
+A fantastic addition to any evening, Roy Keane, is sure to bit a hit with all audiences.

 When at corporate events, Roy is known to cover the following topics: